Demand Waterfall on Steroids: How To Set More Realistic Goals For Your B2B Marketing Plan

 Demand planning can be a tough challenge for B2B marketers.
 A popular approach to setting B2B marketing goals is to ‘reverse the Demand Waterfall’.
 But this can be misleading.
-The reason: the coming months and years won’t be the same as the previous months and years.
+Reason: the coming months and years won’t be the same as the previous months and years.

 To explain the risk of reversing the funnel, let’s take Sirius Decision’s ‘Demand Waterfall’ model as an example.
 The Demand Waterfall is one of the most popular and widely adopted frameworks in B2B marketing.
 It is a practical tool, helping many marketing and sales leaders to monitor pipeline health.
 The waterfall can be viewed as a B2B version of the marketing and sales funnel.
 A strong element of the model however, is that it shows how marketing and sales teams depend on each other for achieving commercial success.

 The waterfall consists of multiple stages, from Inquiry to Close.
 Marketers can use data from their marketing automation and CRM systems to get insight into how well they perform in each stage of the waterfall.
 In order to optimize their funnel, marketing and sales managers should look at four elements:

 1. Volume: the number of inquiries, leads, opportunities and deals in the different waterfall stages;